about frame drums

 Naming ‘issues’

 Drum played in this position is sometimes called bendir or daf.
-However since these names designate completely different instruments in Morocco and Persia, I prefer to stay with a more ‘technical’ term.
+However since these names designate completely different instruments in Morocco and Persia, I prefer to stay with a more ‘technical’ term: lap-style frame drum.

 How to choose an instrument for the lap-style?

-There are two main things to consider: sound and comfort/ergonomy.
+There are two main things to consider: sound and comfort/ergonomics.

-Regarding the depth of the frame for this technique – I don’t know any reason for it to be less then 10 cm wide, which is usually the case… The left hand (in case of right-handed people) and forearm need a place to rest on the frame and keep the whole instrument withoug unnecessary tension in the shoulder.
-Comfort of the hand allows it to be more mobile and effective.
+– regarding the depth of the frame for this technique – it should be at least 10 cm wide, but an ideal is 13 cm.
+The left hand (in case of right-handed people) and forearm need a place to rest on the frame and keep the whole instrument without unnecessary tensions in the shoulder.
+A higher comfort of the left hand allows it to be more mobile and effective.
 The ‘soft’ hand (left hand in case of the right-handed people) is as important as the ‘strong’ one, especially in more advanced playing.
 Working on development of the ‘soft’ side for most of us is already difficult by itself.
-It’s not worth making it even more frustrating by using a huge and shallow drum.
+It’s not worth making it even more frustrating by using narrow drum.

 Following Zohar Fresco I recommend a frame of 13 cm deepness.
 The best option is a custom made instrument (contact me for hints on that!).
 There are also some stock-production drums available with at least 10 cm-deep frames (from Meinl and Schlagwerk).